 Join our Family of Four Parishes for a season of hope and anticipation as we await and then celebrate the birth of our Lord.
-Advent can be such a beautiful, prayerful season if we are really intentional about staying focused on Jesus.
+Advent can be such a beautiful, prayerful season that can help us slow down and focus on Jesus.
 Looking for ideas?
 A few recommended by our staff:

 Below you will find prayer, service, and community opportunities in our Family of Four Parishes during the Advent and Christmas Season.
 Click on the title links to get more details about each item.

 Look for the Giving Tree in back of church starting December 1.
 The holiday season is difficult for many in our city.
 The organizations that receive the gifts help to serve some of the most underprivileged.
 The tree is filled with tags with gift ideas of many types in many price ranges.
 There are lots of tags for toys, but the real needs are often for practical items.
 Select one or more tags from the tree.
 Return your gift with the tag attached, unwrapped or in a gift bag, by Sunday, December 19 so they may be distributed in time for Christmas.

 Join us again this year for our Advent Taizé Service on Wednesday, December 1 at 6:30 pm at Our Lady of Divine Providence Parish – St. Casimir Church on Bremen and Clarke Street.
 Taizé Prayer is reflective using simple songs, scripture, silence and a beautiful prayerful environment to help us pray.
 The service lasts about 45 minutes and is a great place to find solace in the busy month of December.
 If you would like to join the Taizé Music Ministry or be a reader of Scripture, contact Mary Robertson at 414-271-6577 or firstname.lastname@example.org.
 Taizé prayer is held once per month, usually on the third Wednesday of each month.
 January 19th, 2022 is the first service of the new year.
 We look forward to seeing you there.